USEPA/invitrotkstats_dataproc/working/NOTES_working.md

   This sub-directory contains raw data, R data processing scripts, and other scripts/data files used during IVTKS (in vitro high-throughput toxicokinetic assay) data processing.
 This document is meant to document important notes or comments useful for provenance regarding the files in this directory, e.g. organization, file renaming, etc.

 ## Notes

+  * 07/29/2025:
+      * Rename current R data files in 'final_RData' to include "uncomp" suffix.
+        (Note, these files will not be tracked with Git.)
+      * Create a script to update R data files currently in invitroTKdata to be compressed versions (not tagged with "uncomp"), and resave/update the R data files for the invitroTKdata R data package.
+      * Update the 'data_for_invitroTKdata_Rpackage.R' script to include "xz" compression in saving commands in preparation for future runs of the script.
+(Note, this script was not re-run for 'regenerating' the data files.)

   * 07/21/2025:
       * Remove unprocessed files not currently needed.